ShreyT-hash/DIY-LED-Visualizer/README.md

 # DIY-LED-Visualizer
-Visualizing sound, number theory, basic algorithms and beautiful patterns on an LED strip.
+Visualizing beautiful sound reactive patterns on an LED strip.